CVidrio/ffa-framework/docs/eda.md

 ### KPSS Test

-The **KPSS Test** is used to identify if an autoregressive time series has a _unit root_.
+The **KPSS Test** determines whether an autoregressive time series has a _unit root_.

-- Null hypothesis: The time series does not have a unit root and is _trend-stationary_.
+- Null hypothesis: The time series has a deterministic trend (does not have a unit root and is _trend-stationary_).
-- Alternative hypothesis: The time series has a unit root and is _non-stationary_.
+- Alternative hypothesis: The time series has a stochastic trend (unit root).

-Precisely, the autoregressive time series shown below has unit root if $\sigma_{v}^2 > 0$:
+The autoregressive time series shown below has a unit root if $\sigma_{v}^2 > 0$:

 $$
 \begin{align}